Alexander-OE/Alexander-OE/README.md

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [egbealexander05@gmail.com](mailto:egbealexander05@gmail.com)
-* 🤝  I'm open to collaborating on awesome projects
+* 🤝  I'm open to collaborating on projects
 * ⚡  Fun fact: I code with the lights off😎

 ### Skills